gargomoma/xiaoWa_pcb/README.md

 (Special shout out to lupusworax & ShimonHoranek )

-Also thanks to Karman on the testing and improvement of this design.
+Also thanks to Karman and melkati on the testing and improvement of these designs.

 # About Meshtastic
 [Meshtastic](https://meshtastic.org/)® is a registered trademark of Meshtastic LLC.
 Meshtastic software components are released under various licenses, see github for details.